Ukraine Urged To Protect Journalist Threatened Over Her Reporting

 StopFake rejected the claims, saying they were part of a campaign of "harassment and intimidation from pro-Russian media."

-Meanwhile, a Ukrainian journalist last week posted a picture of Serhatskova with her five-year-old son, published details about her personal life, and suggested that she was working for Russian intelligence services.
+Meanwhile, a Ukrainian journalist last week posted a picture of Sergatskova with her five-year-old son, published details about her personal life, and suggested that she was working for Russian intelligence services.

-Responding to the post, social-media users threatened Serhatskova with death and physical violence over what they alleged was pro-Russian propaganda, and posted her address, as well as photos of her home.
+Responding to the post, social-media users threatened Sergatskova with death and physical violence over what they alleged was pro-Russian propaganda, and posted her address, as well as photos of her home.

-The post appears to have been deleted, but the journalist continued to write insults and falsehoods about Serhatskova, who gave up her Russian citizenship to become a Ukrainian citizen in 2015.
+The post appears to have been deleted, but the journalist continued to write insults and falsehoods about Sergatskova, who gave up her Russian citizenship to become a Ukrainian citizen in 2015.

 HRW said online harassment, threats, and the publication of personal information on the Internet of journalists or other figures perceived as pro-Russia has become "more prominent" since Russia’s forcible seizure of Ukraine’s Crimea region in 2014 and subsequent fighting by Russia-backed separatists in eastern Ukraine.